Updated September 20, 2022

 4. Connect Journalists to Your Members

-PR doesn’t have to be (and shouldn’t be) all about you.
+PR doesn’t have to be all about you.
 When you see a good story fit or PR opportunity for your members, ping the journalist and offer to connect them with a source.
 Help facilitate that connection.
 This helps the journalist as well as your members.

 5. Photos Are Key (Especially Now)

-Have up-to-date photos of your space, with COVID protections in-place.
-Journalists need photos, and pre-COVID ones won’t get it done right now.
-Media outlets don’t want to send out a photographer during COVID, so make it easy for them to publish high-quality photos.
+Have up-to-date photos of your space and community.
+Journalists need photos and media outlets don’t want to send out a photographer if they don’t have to, so make it easy for them to publish high-quality photos.
 Bonus: Your photos may even get picked up and shared on a national, or international, level.

 6. Be Timely